 2. Large attachments consuming most of the budget

-Each PDF or image you upload is converted to tokens and re-sent every turn.
-A 50-page PDF can eat 30k+ tokens, leaving little room for the live conversation.
+Each PDF or image you upload is converted to tokens and carried in context.
+A 50-page PDF can eat 30k+ tokens by itself, which is more than the entire 32K Plus window in one file, leaving almost no room for the live conversation.

 How to judge: Count attachments in the thread.
-More than two large files plus a long chat almost always means context pressure.
+On Plus, even one big file plus a long chat almost always means context pressure; on Pro, more than two or three.

 3. Custom Instructions and system prompt taking a heavy slice

 Long Custom Instructions, plus any Project system prompt, plus Memory entries all get prepended every turn.
-A bloated About You field can quietly cost 2-3k tokens per request.
+A bloated “What traits should ChatGPT have?” / “Anything else?” field can quietly cost 2-3k tokens per request, and on a 32K window that is a real bite.

-How to judge: Settings, then Personalization, then Custom Instructions.
-If either box is more than 500 words, it is contributing.
+How to judge: Go to Settings -> Personalization -> Custom instructions.
+If either box is more than ~500 words, it is contributing.

 4. Memory is overwriting context, not extending it

-ChatGPT Memory stores short facts across chats, but inside a single chat it does not magically expand the window.
-People sometimes assume Memory means infinite context.
+ChatGPT Memory stores short facts across chats, but inside a single chat it does not expand the window.
+After the June 2026 “Dreaming V3” memory rollout there are two layers (Saved memories and Reference chat history), and people sometimes assume the new memory means infinite context.
 It does not.
+Memory injects a few facts at the start of the request, which actually consumes a little of your window rather than adding to it.

-How to judge: Turn off Memory for one chat (toggle in Personalization) and see if behavior is the same.
+How to judge: Turn off Memory for one chat (the toggle is in Settings -> Personalization -> Memory) and see if behavior is the same.
 If yes, Memory was never the cause.

 5. Tool calls (web search, code interpreter) adding hidden tokens

-How to judge: Check the model picker at top.
-If it shows a fallback name like “GPT-5 mini” instead of the model you started with, that is the cause.
+How to judge: Check the picker at top-left.
+If it shows a fallback model name or a different mode than you started with, that changes your effective room.

 Before you start